 Weaning bad habits

 Habits that are totally fine for babies can be very harmful to toddlers.
 Drinking from bottles and sucking on pacifiers or thumbs should be reserved for infants.
-Having an obstruction in the mouth all the time can cause the jaw and teeth to form in an abnormal shape.
+Not only can drinking milk and juice result in cavities and Turner’s Tooth because of the sugar, having an obstruction in the mouth all the time can cause the jaw and teeth to form in an abnormal shape.
 Having an incorrect bite can lead to unattractive crowding, impacted teeth, or gaps for adult teeth.
 It can even lead to bruxism and jaw disorders that are painful and expensive to fix.

 While there are ways to fix these issues (palatal expanders, retainers, early orthodontics, etc), it’s much easier to prevent them!
 Next time your child asks for the bottle or a pacifier, give them a regular cup or sippy cup to drink from.
 They’re less likely to sip on that for an extended period of time, which also reduces the risk of cavities.
 There are also lots of thumb guards or decorative strips you discourage your child from thumb sucking.

 Toddlers and preschoolers have a lot of growing to do, so they need energy from their food to do it!
 It can be hard to get kids to eat their fruits and vegetables at a young age, but you can easily disguise those foods when they’re baked in pasta or served with rice.

 As you probably know, kids also need calcium and vitamin D to develop strong bones and teeth.
 Children can get their vitamin D from the sun (along with sunscreen), but calcium is mostly derived from the diet.
 Dairy products like cheese, milk, and yogurt are the usual go-to items that kids like to eat, but they can also get their recommended calcium intake from enriched plant-based products and vegetables as well!